mahsu/CU-Secret-Santa/README.md

-HTHS-Secret-Santa
+CU-Secret-Santa
 =================
-HTHS Secret Santa is a convenient and fully integrated gift exchange web application designed to facilitate the coordination of gift exchanges during the holiday season.
+CU Secret Santa is a convenient and fully integrated gift exchange web application designed to facilitate the coordination of gift exchanges during the holiday season.

 ###Features:
 * Support for custom groups and event groups.